Mummanajagadeesh/RIGNITCt/README.md

 ## Future Work

-- Improve the main page.
 - Add more company logos and gallery photos.
-- Complete the Activities page.
-- Keep all `.json` files modular and easy to update.
-- Optimize page loading speed.
-- Improve meta tags for SEO.
 - Maintain a black-and-white theme only and improve the overall UI.
-- Ensure accessibility: provide proper alt text for images, maintain sufficient contrast, and use semantic HTML.
-- Delete all pngs and jpgs, switch to webp.
 - Try cleaning up the CSS to make it minimal
 - Find better font, make it consistent site-wide.